theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Communication_Protocols/CAN_Protocol.md

 ## 🎯 **Overview**

-Controller Area Network (CAN) is a robust, real-time communication protocol widely used in automotive, industrial, and embedded systems.
-It provides reliable, high-speed communication with built-in error detection and fault tolerance.
+Controller Area Network (CAN) is a robust, real-time communication protocol designed for reliable data exchange in harsh environments.
+Originally developed for automotive applications, CAN has become the standard for embedded systems requiring deterministic communication, fault tolerance, and real-time performance.

 ### **Key Concepts**
 - **Multi-master communication** - Any node can transmit when bus is free